 What is This “0 Point” Ticket I Hear About for “Unsafe Driving?”

-So, you are going to a New Jersey Municipal Court and you are trying to get 0 points.
+So, you are going to a New Jersey Municipal Court and you are trying to get 0 points for unsafe driving.
 Each court has its own procedures, but it doesn’t matter if you are in a Bergen County Municipal Court or in a Cape May Municipal Court… the laws are the same.
 You may wind up pleading guilty to a ticket that costs around $400.00 – and have no idea what happened?
 If you are a lawyer going to traffic court or representing yourself you best understand this basic Municipal Court violation.

 Most likely you are referring to a plea offer you may have received for a violation of N.J.S.A.
 39:4-97.2 – Driving/Operating a Motor Vehicle in an Unsafe Manner.
 It is highly unlikely that a police officer will issue you a traffic summons for this specific violation.
 This is why its ever so important that you understand what you are getting into with this rather expensive ticket.